sudosys/matchmatch-game/README.md

 ## Contributing

 Contributions are welcomed.
-If you have ideas about the game please contact us.
+If you have ideas about the game please contact via Twitter (link can be found in the profile page).

-Ahmed Taha Ergin
-* Twitter: @lupolonn

-Merve Yıldırım
-* Twitter: @profdrmerve

 ## License